Buffalo and Susquehanna Railroad: Bankrupt

 Once completed in 1907, the Buffalo & Susquehanna Railway (Buffalo to Wellsville) leased the Buffalo & Susquehanna Railroad (the rest of the system) for 999 years, and operated the whole as the Buffalo & Susquehanna Railway.
 Along with the B&S Railroad went the Addison and Susquehanna Railroad, extending from the state line to Addison, New York, and the Wellsville Coudersport and Pine Creek Railroad, extending from the state line to Wellsville, New York.
 By now, it was proving to be really difficult and expensive to have a single rail line to Buffalo for the sole purpose of only moving your own freight.

 In early 1908, all the railroad unions from Chicago to New York were given notice that wages were to be cut for most railroad workers on all lines in the Spring.
 The Buffalo and Susquehanna was asking for a 10% reduction in salaries.
 Officials of the Switchman's Union declared that if salaries were reduced, the union would strike on the Buffalo and Susquehanna Railroad first.

-About this time, the long and very old mine spur to Gurnee was abandoned about 1910.
+About this time, the long and old mine spur to Gurnee was abandoned about 1910.
 This spur was around in 1884, when the line was still a part of the Addison and Northern Pennsylvania Railroad.
 It was 4.5 mi long and went to a coal mine, and was near Davis Station on the line to Addison.

 In the end of the aughts, the Government and the ICC were gaining power and were cracking down on companies and railroads.
 In the Spring of 1909, The Buffalo and Susquehanna Railroad and the Buffalo and Susquehanna Coal Mining Company were accused by the government of breaking Tariff Laws.
 The Railroad was indicted by a Federal Grand Jury for failure to observe tariff laws and granting concessions.
 The coal company was indicted for accepting those concessions.

 While labor and the Unions were tightening their grip on one side of the Buffalo and Susquehanna Railroad, and the Regulators and the ICC were tightening their grip on the other side of the line.
 But the worst was yet to come.

 In December 1909, the Buffalo and Susquehanna Iron Company was taken over by the Rogers-Brown Iron Co, who also now had partial ownership of the Powhatten Coal Company mines in Tyler and Sykesville.
 It is unclear exactly why this happened, as Rogers was a partner with Frank H. Goodyear in the original company.
 With Frank now dead, it may just have been that Rogers bought out his ownership and then reorganized the firm.
 Fisk and Robinson was also the bond holders of the old iron company.

 Very shortly after, in February 1910, Fisk and Robinson, one of the best-known bond houses in Wall Street, and the company that financed the mortgage of the Buffalo and Susquehanna Railway, admitted insolvency and filed for bankruptcy.
 To make matters worse, they blamed the financing of the $17 million Buffalo and Susquehanna bonds.